What is the Best Skoliosis Treatment in Malaysia?

-What Are The Common Non-Surgical Treatment Options?
+What Are The Common Non-Surgical Scoliosis Treatment Options?

 The conventional medical protocol for treating skoliosis has failed because it lacked the specificity needed.
 Most mild and some moderate skoliosis conditions seen by orthopedic surgeons are referred for physiotherapy.
-Unfortunately, many centers, clinics, and hospitals that offer skoliosis treatment do so with limited knowledge of skoliosis.
+Unfortunately, many centers, clinics, and hospitals that offer scoliosis treatment do so with limited knowledge of skoliosis.
 While the surgeon has your best interest in mind, it is often the physiotherapist that performs that task for a non-surgical option.

 Hierarchy of a Hospital and Inadequate Communication between Surgeons and PTs

 All around the globe, surgeons refer patients to physiotherapists, but rarely ever go to a physiotherapy department to oversee patient care as given by physiotherapists.
 In short, the surgeon may only see you or your child on a quarterly basis.
 Often, there is a lack of interaction between a physiotherapist and surgeons.
 As such, the needed biomechanical analysis is forgone, and treatments provided are often similar, if not the same as it would be for any given spine patients.

 Unfortunately, this has been the protocol for most surgeons and physiotherapists for decades.
 Ask yourself, if you or your loved ones had scoliosis, would you want to go down this path?